Cannabis Science and Medicine at UVM

 At the forefront of academic health care, the University of Vermont College of Medicine programs below help address the increasing need for research-based, and relevant medical Cannabis education across the country.

-- Cannabis Speaker Series – Online Webinars Available for Viewing
+- Cannabis Speaker Series – View online webinars

-- Community Medical School – Examining the Science of Medical Cannabis - See Video Presentation in Archives
+- Community Medical School – Examining the Science of Medical Cannabis – View archived video presentations

-- Cannabis Science and Medicine Professional Certificate – Online: April 2 – May 25, 2018
+- Cannabis Science and Medicine Professional Certificate – 7 week online professional certificate course

-- Cannabis Science and Medicine Continuing Medical Education (CME) – Online Modules – Available on demand
+- Cannabis Science and Medicine Modules – Online modules that are available on demand

 Monique McHenry, PhD